EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 F1 Score is harmonic mean of precision and recall.
 That is, F1 = 2*precision*recall / (precision + recall)
 'Precision' is the number of correct positive results divided by the number of all positive results returned by the classifier.
 'Recall' is the number of correct positive results divided by the number of all relevant samples (all samples that should have been identified as positive).
-(For more detail, please refer to this: https://en.wikipedia.org/wiki/F1_score)
+(For more detail, please refer to these links:https://medium.com/thalus-ai/performance-metrics-for-classification-problems-in-machine-learning-part-i-b085d432082b  https://en.wikipedia.org/wiki/F1_score)

 ## II.
 Analysis